 Many at times, we become blinded by the many circumstances that we fail to see the goodness of God.
 And we question what can we give thanks for?
 As we begin to give thanks for the "small" things in our lives, God will begin to work on behalf of us on the "bigger" things.

-I came across the following short article which speaks powerfully on the power of thanksgiving.
+short article which speaks powerfully on the power of thanksgiving.
 Be blessed.

-Jesus said that "from the overflow of the heart the mouth speaks (Mt 12:34)."
+THE KEY TO BREAKTHROUGH - by JONATHAN WELTONJesus said that "from the overflow of the heart the mouth speaks (Mt 12:34)."
 As I have been listening to believers all over the country, I have heard hearts overflowing with words of fear, stress, and anxiety.
 Many believers have been hit hard by the change in the American economy.
 I have been asking the Lord about it and He has been emphasizing one word to me, "thanksgiving."
 Not the holiday, but the attitude of the heart.

 Much of the talk from believers contradicts our name.
 We are called "believers," not "complainers".
 Complaining fills the void of prayer.
 We do not complain about what we are praying about.
 For example, if I am praying for my spouse for an hour a day, when I step out of my prayer closet I am not going to begin to complain about my spouse.
 If you are complaining about something, chances are good that you are not praying about it.